christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

-So, what’s happening here is the model builds up hierarchical representations of language—phrases within sentences, sentences within paragraphs—and tracks sequences of events, which is particularly important for tasks like ToM, where understanding the events, the order of events, actor actions and possibly even directional or spatial information is key.
+So, what’s happening here is the model builds up hierarchical representations of language—words within phrases, phrases within sentences, sentences within paragraphs—and tracks sequences of events, which is particularly important for tasks like ToM, where understanding the the order of events, actor actions and possibly even directional or spatial information is key.

 In this framework, attention heads work like routers, directing specific pieces of information to the right places to solve the task.
-They aren’t just focusing on literal tokens but transferring abstract concepts like *"the last place John saw the cat"*, which aren't tied to any single token but are encoded in the residual stream.
+They aren’t just focusing on literal tokens but transferring abstract concepts like *"the last place John saw the cat"*, which are encoded in the residual stream.

 In any case, it’s easy to get tricked if you think an attention head is just focusing on a literal token.
 We should be looking at this information alongside the information stored in the residual stream at that position—which often contains more abstract concepts.